Generalized Distribution Prediction for Asset Returns: Methodology

 \subsubsection{Stage 2: Market Data Scaling}

-In the second stage, the model incorporates the broader market data features \( Z \) to refine the predictions from the first stage.
-The market data is used to create a scaling factor \( \vec{\tilde{\sigma}} \), which adjusts the asset-specific quantile predictions based on market conditions.
+In the second stage, the model incorporates the broader market data features \( Z \) to refine the estimation from the first stage.
+The market data is used to create a scaling factor \( \vec{\tilde{\sigma}} \), which adjusts the asset-specific quantile estimation based on market conditions.

-The scaling factor \( \vec{\tilde{\sigma}} \) is generated by applying a transformation to the market feature matrix \( Z \), capturing the influence of market conditions on future returns.
-Additionally, the average volatility \( \bar{\sigma}_t \) of all assets within the same asset group is used to further scale the predicted quantiles.
-This results in the final quantile prediction for the asset's log returns:
+The scaling factor \( \vec{\hat{\sigma}} \) is generated by applying a transformation to the market feature matrix \( Z \), capturing the influence of market conditions on future returns.
+This results in the final quantile estimation for the asset's log returns:

-where \( Q_{\vec{r}}^\tau \) represents the final predicted quantile for the asset's log returns, \( \vec{\hat{\sigma}} \) is the average volatility across the asset group at time \( t \), as calculated in Stage 1, \( \vec{\bar{\sigma}} \) is the scaling factor derived from the market data features \( Z \), which adjusts the asset-specific predictions based on the broader market environment, and\( Q_{\vec{\tilde{r}}}^\tau \) is the asset-specific quantile prediction from Stage 1, normalized by the asset's volatility.
+where \( Q_{\vec{r}}^\tau \) represents the final estimated quantile for the asset's log returns, \( \vec{\bar{\sigma}} \) is the scaling factor derived from the market data features \( Z \), which adjusts the asset-specific estimations based on the broader market environment, and \( Q_{\vec{\tilde{r}}}^\tau \) is the asset-specific quantile estimation from Stage 1, normalized by the asset's volatility.
 We can formally represent this stage as